9 books every ambitious woman should read

-In celebration of International Women’s Day on March 8, we present you a list of books, by or about inspirational women, ranging from true stories of great leaders and narratives of unsung heroes to career guidebooks.
+In celebration of International Women’s Day on March 8, we present you a list of books, by or about inspirational women, ranging from true tatler_tatler_stories of great leaders and narratives of unsung heroes to career guidebooks.

 1. Lean In: Women, Work, and the Will to Lead by Sheryl Sandberg